Jameskmonger/isaac-crypto/README.md

     generator.getNextResult(); // -621246914
     generator.getNextResult(); // 1957022519

+## Development

+Install all dependencies with `npm`.

+Run tests with `npm test`.

+Test cases can be set up in `./test/cases`.
+Each test case represents a set of expected results for a given seed.
+Logfiles for tests go in `./test/logs` under their test name.

 ## License

 `isaac-crypto` is licensed under The MIT License.
 To see the full license text included with the project, visit the [LICENSE file](/LICENSE).